2 December 2020

 Deductions are shown on the payslip.
 For a handy guide that explains what’s on a SmartWork payslip, click here.

-How do you pay an umbrella company?
+How do you pay for an umbrella company?

-Umbrella margin gets deducted from the assignment rate the umbrella company receive for the contractor’s services and is deducted before taxes, meaning that there is tax relief on the margin itself.
+Umbrella margin gets deducted from the assignment rate the umbrella company receives for the contractor’s services and is deducted before taxes, meaning that there is tax relief on the margin itself.
 Take-home pay illustrations often show the net amount, not only to show the real cost but to save you the hassle of working it out.